apache/ignite/modules/yardstick/README.txt

 It is recommended to create some copies of original config files, edit these copies and then use as a parameter for `./bin/benchmark-run-all.sh` script.

-If you run `./bin/benchmark-run-all.sh` command without any parameters and without changing any config files it will take as a parameter default config file `config/benchmark.properties` and run all the provided benchmarks on your local machine.

 Provided Benchmarks
 ===================